Dramatised and unusual tours in Spain

 Why is Salamanca called 'the golden city'?
 Why does it have two cathedrals?
 Why is there an astronaut carved into the cathedral façade?
 These are some of the secrets of Salamanca you can discover with its wide range of unusual tours.
 For example, you can climb the medieval towers of the Cathedral, visit buildings that are usually closed to the public, or discover a gallery of urban art.You can also go on the guided tours organised every day by the tourist offices, or take a guided bicycle ride.
 If you're travelling with kids, we also suggest a trip on the sightseeing train.

 Segovia has guided tours to choose from throughout the year.
 You can see what's available at the tourist office next to the Aqueduct.
-Also, and especially if you're travelling in a group, we recommend booking one of their dramatised tours.You'll find plenty of options, such as a night route recounting many of the legends associated with the city, scenes from the lives of St. Teresa of Ávila and St. John of the Cross, or a walk around Segovia with troubadours singing stories about the city.
+Also, and especially if you're travelling in a group, we recommend booking one of their dramatised tours.You'll find plenty of options, such as an evening tour recounting many of the legends associated with the city, scenes from the lives of St. Teresa of Ávila and St. John of the Cross, or a walk around Segovia with troubadours singing stories about the city.

 Daniel Marcos.
 Zaragoza Turismo.